Scaling solution for field-dependent gauge couplings in quantum gravity: Introduction

 The possible dependence of the electromagnetic fine structure constant on a scalar field $\chi$ has been proposed long ago~\cite{JOR1,DIR,JOR2,JOR3}.
 Such a field-dependence induces a fifth force by exchange of the scalar field~\cite{PSW2}.
 If the range of the interaction mediated by the \qq{cosmon} $\chi$ is large enough and the atom-cosmon coupling not too small, the scalar-mediated fifth force becomes observable by an apparent violation of the equivalence principle~\cite{PSW2}.
 Furthermore, in realistic cosmologies a change of the value of $\chi$ with cosmic time can lead to time-varying fundamental constants~\cite{CWTWC,DAPO, DPV}, for a review see ref.~\cite{UZAN}.
-If the cosmon $\chi$ is associated with the scalar field responsible for dynamical dark energy or quintessence~\cite{CWQ}, the amount of time variation of fundamental couplings and the apparent violation of the equivalence principle are related~\cite{CWTVVE}.
+If the cosmon $\chi$ is associated with the scalar field responsible for dynamical dark energy or quintessence~\cite{CWQ}, the amount of time-variation of fundamental couplings and the apparent violation of the equivalence principle are related~\cite{CWTVVE}.
 Both originate from the same atom-cosmon coupling.

-In view of the important experimental and observational effects to investigate apparent violations of the equivalence principle, scalar-induced fifth forces and time varying fundamental couplings, a theoretical determination or limitation of the field-dependence of fundamental couplings would be most welcome.
+In view of the important experimental and observational efforts to investigate apparent violations of the equivalence principle, scalar-induced fifth forces and time varying fundamental couplings, a theoretical determination or limitation of the field-dependence of fundamental couplings would be most welcome.
 In this note we propose that the scaling solution of quantum gravity indeed fixes the field-dependence of the gauge couplings.
+We present a first quantitative computation of the strength of the fifth force and variation of the fine structure constant from a fundamental theory, both for the present cosmological epoch and for nucleosynthesis.
 It fixes similarly the field-dependence of the other dimensionless couplings of the standard model of particle physics, as Yukawa couplings or the quartic Higgs coupling.
 The present note focuses, however, on the gauge couplings.

+For the scaling solution the dimensionless gauge couplings depend only on the ratio of a scalar field $\chi$ over the renormalization scale $k$.
+The limit $\chi\to0$ corresponds to $k\to\infty$ and explores the behavior near the ultraviolet fixed point.
+We find that the gauge couplings are asymptotically free for the standard model coupled to quantum gravity, while they are asymptotically safe for grand unified theories.
+For the scaling solution all relevant parameters at the ultraviolet fixed point vanish.
+These relevant parameters describe the evolution of small deviations from the scaling solution.
+The differential equations defining the dependence of couplings on $\chi/k$ for the scaling solution are identical to those describing the $k$-dependence at $\chi=0$ for the more general flow.
+Our computation can therefore be used directly to infer the critical exponents for the gauge couplings.